Welcome to 8850

 Reaching The Summit Of Everest 1953

-Objective: To learn about the first ever people to climb to the summit of Mount Everest and the record their adventure as a Facebook profile.
+Objective: To learn about the first ever people to climb to the summit of Mount Everest and the record their adventure as a series of Instagram posts

 You will need to research both people for their place of birth, date of birth etc using your Google skills.
 Save your work and be prepared to present your work to the rest of the class.
 The best examples will be hosted on this website, with your permission. |